School Science Lessons

 Citric acid, C6H8O7

-Acetic acid, CH3COOH, ethanoic acid, vinegar
+Acetic acid, CH3COOH, ethanoic acid

 Do NOT taste these acids in the laboratory.